 1/2 cup icing sugar

-To make the dough, I beat the pumpkin, brown sugar, and eggs in my stand mixer using the paddle attachment.
-In a separate mixing bowl, I whisked together the flour, yeast, salt, ginger, and nutmeg.
-Half of the dry ingredients were added gradually to the wet ingredients.
-I switched to the dough hook attachment and added the melted butter, followed gradually by the rest of the dry ingredients.
-I let the hook knead the dough for five minutes.
-Then I formed the dough into a ball and put it in a large mixing bowl, covered by a tea towel, to rise for one hour.
+To make the dough, beat the pumpkin, brown sugar, and eggs until smooth.
+In a separate mixing bowl, whisk together the flour, yeast, salt, ginger and nutmeg.
+Add half the dry ingredients gradually to the wet ingredients, beating well.
+Stir in the melted butter.
+Add the rest of the dry ingredients gradually, stirring firmly to bring the dough together.
+Knead by hand for 10 minutes or by stand mixer with the dough hook attachment for 5 minutes.
+Form the dough into a ball and let it rest for 10 minutes.

-To prepare my filling, the cinnamon and brown sugar were combined in a small bowl.
-I brushed the melted butter onto my dough, almost to the edges, then sprinkled the dough with the cinnamon sugar.
+Prepare the filling by mixing the cinnamon and brown sugar in a small bowl.
+Roll out the dough on a floured surface into a large rectangle about 12-inches by 20-inches.
+Brush the melted butter onto the dough, almost to the edges, then sprinkle the dough with the cinnamon sugar.

-Starting on a long edge, I rolled my dough tightly into a log.
-I cut the log in half, then the halves in half and so on until I had eight pieces.
-They were placed into two 8X8 baking pans (but they could fit into one large pan), about two inches apart.
-They rested for another hour, covered with a tea towel, until they doubled in size and squished into each other.
+Starting on a long edge, roll the dough tightly into a log.
+Cut the log in half, then the halves in half and so on until there are eight pinwheels of dough.
+Place them into two greased 9x9 baking pans (or one 9x13 lasagna pan) 1 to 2 inches apart.
+Allow to rest, covered with a tea towel in a warm spot, for 1 hour or until they double in size and squish into each other.

-With my oven at 350 degrees (F), I baked these for 35 minutes until the edges were golden brown.
-The house smelled amazing!
+Bake at 350 degrees (F) for 35 minutes until the edges are golden brown and the house smells amazing!

-To make the icing, I beat together the butter, cream cheese, and icing sugar and spread it over the buns while they were still a little warm.
+To make the icing, beat together the butter, cream cheese and icing sugar and spread over the buns while still a little warm.

 I brought a pan of these to my neighbours for a taste test.
 Fortunately they had a few extra little snackers around for my market research and the consensus was that, yes, these were darn yummy.